Adventurers, explorers and communities that inspire adventurous living

 Explorers Connect is a Bristol-based not-for-profit organisation, dedicated to helping people live more adventurously.
 They offer micro-expeditions, treks, courses, talks and have an industry jobs board.
 They're a great option if you have some spare cash and want to take adventuring to the next level.
 You can book adventure courses or test your survival skills on tailor-made expeditions.

-YES MAN, Dave Cornthwaite is the founder of The Yes Tribe and an all-round ultimate adventurer, writer, motivational speaker and community leader.
-Dave aims to raise 1 Million pounds for good causes through a series of epic expeditions, collectively known as #Expedition1000
+YES MAN, Dave Cornthwaite is the founder of The Yes Tribe and is an all-round ultimate adventurer, motivational speaker and community leader.
+Dave aims to raise 1 Million pounds for good causes through a series of epic expeditions, collectively known as Expedition 1000.

 Dave’s mission is to undertake 25 journeys using different forms of non-motorised transport.
 Each adventure is a minimum of 1000 miles long, meaning when completed, Dave will have travelled further than the earth's circumference.

-During the 2020 lockdown, Dave shared stories about each of these 1000 mile adventures from his lock-down base at The Yes Bus.
+During the 2020 lock-down, Dave shared stories about his 1000 mile adventures from his lock-down base at The Yes Bus.
 Each video is available to view on Dave's Facebook page, under 'videos'.
 It makes for very entertaining and inspirational viewing!